Don’t Miss the May 2023 Jewels of the Weeks!

 Here are some of the most frequently asked questions about lab-grown diamonds:

+Yes.
+Lab-grown diamonds are real diamonds.
 They are not simulants like CZs or moissanites.
 Aside from subtle carbon distinctions, a lab-grown diamond is chemically identical to a natural diamond.
 The technical difference is that they are not billions of years old.
 They are grown in factories using sophisticated chemical synthesis over a period of 1-4 weeks.
 Once grown, they are polished with the same tools and brought to market in the same manner as natural earth mined diamonds.

+Yes.
+They have an identical refractive index and optical qualities.
+They are graded using the same color and clarity scale as natural diamonds.
 However, cheaply produced lab-grown diamonds have a noticeable brown, grey, or pink undertone, and experienced gemologists and jewelers may also be able to identify inclusion types that point to the man-made origin.

+Yes.
+Lab-grown diamonds trade for lower prices than comparable natural diamonds.
 The principle of accelerating change suggests they will continue becoming more cost-effective.
 There are also top-tier players like DeBeers – entering the market with disruptive pricing – with the potential to expand further into the lab-grown space.
 With that said, at some point producers are likely to stabilize pricing, much as miners and sightholders have done across the natural diamond industry.

 One way to mitigate this is to find sellers with full credit upgrade policies.
 Under such a policy the full amount you pay remains available for you to apply again to a different diamond, apples to apples, for the duration of that policy.
 Terms vary.
 Some sellers want 2x the original spend to upgrade.
 Others will entertain an upgrade for any diamond that’s more expensive.